EdwardG21/statcounter/README.md

-# clickystats
+# statcounter
-Clicky stats for SCHLIX CMS
+Statcounter for SCHLIX CMS